uperl/Test2-Plugin-FauxHomeDir/README.md

 probably will not work on more esoteric systems like VMS or msys2.
 Patches to address this will be eagerly accepted.

+# METHODS

+## real\_home\_dir

+Returns the real home directory as detected during initilzation.
+If initilization hasn't happened then this will return `undef`.

 # CAVEATS

 Arguably your code shouldn't depend on or be affected by stuff in your